primer/css/README.md

 The [`/docs/assets`](https://github.com/fac/origin/tree/master/docs/assets) directory contains many of the same files as the root `/assets` directory (the one included in the npm package).
 In this sense, the Origin docs are a good example of how you might implement Origin into a project.

-But the real purpose of the docs (aside from the obvious) is to give us as a sandbox for trying new ideas and approaches before considering them for deployment.
+But the real purpose of the docs (aside from the obvious) is to give us a sandbox for trying new ideas and approaches before considering them for deployment.
 It’s our “kitchen sink” view of utilities and components.

 ### Publishing